People often ask, so I'll do my best to maintain an updated list of the tools that I use to do my thing.

 Business

-Microsoft suite—because everyone else does.
+Microsoft Office.
+I maintain a licence in case I need it for client work, but I use libre office to manage excel and word files in the first instance.
 Xero for accounts.
 My websites are Ghost or Squarespace.
 I use Gandi for web and email hosting.

 Podcasting

-I record on Windows Sound Recorder (comes free with Windows 11) - and am blessed that my co-host somehow got conned into doing all the editing.
+I record on Audacity - and am blessed that my co-host somehow got conned into doing all the editing.
 He really does "fix it in post".

 Productivity